MarcoKouyate/MemoGL/README.md

 ## How to build
 MemoGL is supported by Windows, MacOS and Linux.
-1/ Install Git LFS (Large File Storage)
+1. Install Git LFS (Large File Storage)
-2/ Clone this repository
+2. Clone this repository
-3/ Use cmake in order to build the project into a separate folder.
+3. Use cmake in order to build the project into a separate folder.

+## Planning
 The project is still in early stage.
 The main steps will be 2D rendering and font rendering.

 ## Where to find me